nerskin/scrape_hansard/README.md

 This navigates the website of the Australian parliament and downloads the daily Hansard transcripts in xml format.

-It is currently hard-coded to download transcripts starting from 01-01-2018.
+It is currently hard-coded to download transcripts starting after the 2013 election.

 ## Dependencies